Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Semi-Structured Distributional Regression

-Our proposed framework advances SADR by extending the additive predictors $\eta_k$ to include one or more latent representations learned through a DNN.
+Our proposed framework advances SADR by extending the additive predictors $\eta_k$ to include one or more latent representations learned through (possibly different) DNNs.
 To this end we embed SADR into a NN and learn the distribution by adapting deep probabilistic modeling approaches.
-We call our approach semi-structured deep distributional regression (SDDR).
+We denote our approach detailed in the following \emph{semi-structured distributional regression} (SSDR).